Intermittent Fasting | Coffee | Cream | Sweetener | Conclusion | Studies

 Because consuming a meal with stevia does not reduce the blood sugar and insulin response, as is often claimed.

-Only in comparison to the same meal with table sugar, these reactions are sometimes minimally lower (Pepino et al. 201320).
+Compared to the same meal with table sugar, these reactions are sometimes minimally lower (Pepino et al. 201320).

 Although stevia may be acceptable for dessert on special occasions, it is not daily during fasting.

-Although monk fruit sweetener is one of the better alternatives, I wouldn’t use it daily for intermittent fasting, due to its counterintuitive nature.
+Although monk fruit sweetener is one of the better alternatives, I wouldn’t use it daily for intermittent fasting due to its counterintuitive nature.

-According to studies, intense sweetness promotes appetite and cravings (Yang 201021).
+Studies show intense sweetness promotes appetite and cravings (Yang 201021).

 In the end, it’s up to you.
 If a cup of coffee takes away your hunger during fasting, gives you energy, and makes you feel good, go for it!

-Nevertheless, you should avoid large quantities.
+Nevertheless, it would be best if you avoided large quantities.

-Intermittent Fasting Coffee FAQ
+Intermittent Fasting and Coffee FAQ